romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How does the SCIM protocol facilitate identity management in GitHub?
+Q: How does the SCIM protocol facilitate identity management in GitHub?
 <details><summary>Show the answer</summary><p>

 - **By automating user and team synchronization between GitHub and identity providers**